 CWD infection decreases deer survival odds and lowers total life expectancy (Miller et al. 2008; Edmunds et al. 2016).
 If a large percentage of the population becomes infected there could be negative impacts on the population, such as:

 - A decline in doe survival, which results in an overall reduced population (Gross and Miller 2001);

-- An overall decline in population (Gross and Miller 2001, Almberg et al. 2011), as exhibited in Colorado and Wyoming.
+- An overall decline in population (Gross and Miller 2001, Almberg et al. 2011), as currently exhibited in Colorado and Wyoming.

-DGIF is concerned about the impact CWD could have on Virginia’s deer herd; once CWD has become well established in an area, its persistence in the environment makes eradication extremely difficult, if not impossible.
+The Department is concerned about the impact CWD could have on Virginia’s deer herd; once CWD has become established in an area, its persistence in the environment makes eradication extremely difficult, if not impossible.
 Taking action to keep the percentage of infected animals low helps to prevent (or at least slow) the spread of CWD to new areas, and also helps to slow the transmission of the disease between individuals.

 Understanding the Spread of CWD

 CWD prions, which are the infectious proteins that cause the disease, are found in saliva, urine, feces, and blood (Mathiason et al. 2006, Mathiason et al. 2009, Haley et al. 2011).
 Prions can persist for years in soil and in other substances, can be taken up by grass roots from contaminated soil, and can be transmitted by infected cervids that are not yet showing symptoms of the disease (Miller et al. 2004, Mathiason et al. 2009, Pritzkow et al. 2015, Plummer et al. 2017, Davenport et al. 2018).
 Halting or slowing the spread of CWD is therefore a matter of reducing transmission between deer and making deer less likely to pick up prions from the environment (Mathiason et al. 2009, Grear et al. 2010, Storm et al. 2013).